 pandara / Shutterstock

-Getting rid of the Saharan dust that has been coating Britain this week is vital to the future value of your car.
+Getting rid of the Saharan dust that periodically blows up from Africa is vital to the future value of your car.

 Dust is bad news for a car’s paintwork.
 Not only does it dull the finish of your once immaculate motor, it can also be very abrasive, causing millions of minute scratches to the surface it’s sitting on.
 And the duller and less appealing a car’s bodywork is, the less it will be worth when it’s time to sell it.